HannahCarolyn/XPCorrelate/README.md

-#XPCorrelate updated for Premier input and HR-EBSD.
+# HC 2023 updated for Premier input and HR-EBSD.

 Warning this branch has been altered such that some of the original functionallity of the code may be buggy.